mariogs5/mariogs5.github.io/README.md

 # **Audio Bible**

 Hi.
-This page has been written by [Mario Garcia Sutil](https://github.com/mariogs5), student of the [CITM](https://www.citm.upc.edu) Balchelor’s Degree in Videogame Design and Development.
+This page has been written by [Mario Garcia Sutil](https://github.com/mariogs5), student of the [CITM](https://www.citm.upc.edu) Bachelor’s Degree in Videogame Design and Development.

 ## What is an Audio Bible